geopython/pygeoapi/README.md

 - Page or Map stays blank and Developer Tools Console shows "net::ERR_QUIC_PROTOCOL_ERROR 200 (OK)"

 Solution: Try reloading the page.
-Otherwise, if in Google Chrome, navigate to chrome://flags/#enable-quic in and change Experimental QUIC Protocol dropdown to Disabled.
+Otherwise, if in Google Chrome, navigate to chrome://flags/#enable-quic and change Experimental QUIC Protocol dropdown to Disabled.

 - Model seems to be loaded incomplete